 332 Media Forms

 “The medium is the message.” – Marshall McLuhan.
 This course introduces students to various media technologies as shaping societies across time, with a focus on media forms rather than content.
 The course will discuss oral aboriginal culture (and western literate contact), the phonetic alphabet, monuments, papyrus, print, photography, film, TV, and digital media.
 Credit will be granted for only one of SOCI 332 or SOCI 325.
+Prerequisites: SOCI 101, 102.
 Three credits.
+Not offered in 2019-2020.

 334 Sociology of Anne of Green Gables

 Using the iconic Canadian classic Anne of Green Gables this course sets out to explore the variety of theoretical perspectives used by those in the cultural Sociology.
 Through the use of the books in the Anne series, films, television, and the author’s journals, students will learn how to think about and apply theorists such as Bourdieu, the Frankfurt School, and Barthes.
-Prerequisites: SOCI 100 or SOCI 101/102 and 6 additional credits.
+Prerequisites: SOCI 101/102.
 Three credits.
+Not offered in 2019-2020.

 364 Food and Society